 It is said the most common motivator why people do things or want to change their lives, and maybe the world in some aspects, is love.
 Because of their love for that something, it is enough motivation and driving factor for them to chase their dreams, pursuing their goals, do what they do.
 Some people believe if you love something that is enough reason to make you persevere during hardship, or when push comes to shove.

 But this is not necessary for everybody.
-Sometimes it’s a matter of survival, necessity, urgency, contribution, and purpose, therefore love alone is not enough to complete the equation because of whatever reasons you may have; you just have to do what you have got to do.
+Sometimes it’s a matter of survival, necessity, urgency, contribution, and purpose; therefore love alone is not enough to complete the equation especially when you just have to do what you have got to do.

 Frederick Nietzsche said, “He who has a why to live can bear almost any how.”
 Now, that is a serious statement.